 - Increasing awareness of postsecondary education requirements for occupations that align with students' career assessment results.

 - Providing a framework for a graduation plan that allows your students to record their foundation and endorsement plan courses.

 - Including a reporting system that allows your administrators to view graduation plans, assessment results, course completion data, and more.

 Are you a stakeholder in secondary education in Texas?
-Tell us about the career planning resources you’re using to help meet HB5 requirements.
-Want to know more about how the Kuder Career Planning System® can help?
-Contact email@example.com.
+Learn how Kuder Navigator® can help meet HB5 requirements.
+Contact firstname.lastname@example.org.